-Medicare AEP vs OEP
+Difference Between Medicare AEP vs OEP

-During AEP the plan benefit changes for the next year are released, allowing Medicare Beneficiaries to look around to ensure they are electing the plan that best fits their needs.
+The Annual Enrollment Period otherwise referred to as AEP, is the time of year when a Medicare beneficiary can make changes to their current coverage.
+This enrollment window runs from October 15th to December 7th.
+Each September before AEP begins, the plan benefit changes for the next year are released, allowing Medicare beneficiaries to look around to ensure they are electing the plan that best fits their needs.

-What Can I Do During AEP
+What You Can Do During the Medicare AEP

 - Elect to change from one Part D prescription drug plan to another